-It was only later that this arbitrary target could be shown to be realistic and achievable as fulmars in the relative unpolluted areas of the high Canadian arctic were found to have plastic levels in the stomach close to the long-term OSPAR target.
-Canadian data are currently evaluated in more detail in order to define a more strict data derived 'threshold' to be developed within the MSFD monitoring.
+It was only later that this arbitrary target could be shown to be realistic and achievable as fulmars in the relatively unpolluted areas of the high Canadian Arctic were found to have plastic levels in the stomach close to the long-term OSPAR target.
+Detailed evaluation of the Canadian data showed, that 10.06% of the 179 studied individuals exceeded the 0.1 g target, virtually the same proportion as the earlier OSPAR EcoQO, arbitrarily set at 10% (Van Franeker et al. 2021).